ID Theft Resources

 In one incident, a government cybersecurity contractor fell victim to the scam.
 Fraudsters stole the W-2 data of all employees.

-The IRS has warned W-2 phishing scams are back for the 2018 tax season.
+W-2 phishing scams are back for the 2024: According to the CyberRisk Alliance, W-2 frauds already increased by 130% between December 2023 and January 2024.
 The scams can be sophisticated and convincing.
 That’s why employers and employees should know how to help protect against them.

 5 ways to help protect against W-2 phishing scams